andstatus/game2048/README.md

 <a id="features"/>

+## How to play

+Swipe the game board to move all tiles left, right, up, or down.
+When two tiles with the same number touch, they merge into one with a double number, i.e. 2+2 merge into 4, 4+4 merge into 8 and so on.
+The goal is to create a tile with the highest number.
+Number 2048 is a good first win…

-## Features of "2048 Open Fun Game" that are not present in the original game
+### Features of "2048 Open Fun Game" that are not present in the original game

 * Unlimited and animated Undo and Redo.
 * Move number and game time played shown.
 The time starts when you make a move.